 Completion Requirements

-The dual–degree degree program begins in the summer and includes 20 courses (14 full courses and 6 half courses) as well as a practicum and an Integrative Learning Experience (ILE).
-Students will benefit from the rich academic resources at the Watson Institute and the School of Public Health, as well as their extensive applied learning programs in Rhode Island, as well as throughout the United States and the world.
-The program can be completed in two years, though students can extend the program over a longer period of time.
+The dual–degree degree program begins in the summer (following the MPA program schedule) and includes 17 total courses (14 full courses and 6 half courses) as well as a practicum and an Integrated Learning Experience (ILE).
+The program is usually completed in two years, though students can extend the program over a longer period of time.
 All degree requirements must be met within a five–year period.

 Leadership